Nikon Z9 Camera Review

 Which, if I'm right, means that the flagship development cycle for the Z9 was critically short of development months.
 I believe that shows in so many ways on the final camera, as I'll outline in places in my review.
 I've got a list of almost four dozen things that should be changed in the menus, at least a half dozen potential bugs I've found, over two dozen feature/change requests, and I will point out several hardware weaknesses in the review itself.
 Many of these things should have been caught and dealt with in a full, all-hands-on-deck, four-year development cycle.

 Overall, my reaction to the Z9 is this: "great, but wouldn't it be better if..."
 It's been rare that I've had that type of reaction to a new Nikon camera, though it has occurred before.
 Short version for you TL;DR folk: Recommended.
-(But not highly recommended.
-The devil is in the details.)
+(Now Highly Recommended after firmware updates)

 What is It?